 Self-Myofascial Release is a technique of self massage using a variety of therapy balls.

-These simple yet transformative techniques can improve mobility, reduce pain, downregulate (calm) the nervous system and enhance performance.
+These simple yet transformative self-myofascial release techniques can improve mobility, reduce pain, calm the nervous system and enhance performance.

 How Self-Myofascial Release Works